Tim Davie: BBC career

 Davie joined the BBC as Director of Marketing, Communications and Audiences in April 2005, succeeding Andy Duncan.
 He was Director-General Mark Thompson's first senior external appointment.

-In June 2008, it was announced that he was replacing Jenny Abramsky, who served at the BBC for 39 years before leaving to chair the Heritage Lottery Fund.
-Appointed Director of Audio & Music, he sat on the BBC's Executive Board with overall responsibility for all of the BBC's national radio networks and the corporation's music output across all media.
+In June 2008, it was announced that Davie was replacing Jenny Abramsky, who served at the BBC for 39 years before leaving to chair the Heritage Lottery Fund.
+Appointed Director of Audio & Music, Davie sat on the BBC's Executive Board with overall responsibility for all of the BBC's national radio networks and the corporation's music output across all media.
 This included BBC Radio 1, BBC Radio 2, BBC Radio 3 and BBC Radio 4; as well as the BBC digital radio stations BBC Asian Network, BBC Radio 1Xtra, BBC Radio 6 Music and BBC Radio 4 Extra (then BBC 7); the three BBC Orchestras based in England; and The Proms.
-During this time he was involved in abandoned plans to close down Radio 6 Music and the Asian Network.
-In July 2009 he was on The Guardian's list of the 100 most influential people in the media.
+During this time, he was involved in abandoned plans to close down Radio 6 Music and the Asian Network.
+In July 2009, he was on The Guardians list of the 100 most influential people in the media.

-Davie took over as acting Director-General on 11 November 2012 following the resignation of George Entwistle in the wake of the Newsnight broadcast which did not name any individual but which led to Internet speculation which incorrectly identified Conservative Lord McAlpine in the North Wales child abuse case.
-He became chief executive officer of BBC Worldwide following the appointment of Tony Hall.
+Davie took over as acting Director-General on 11 November 2012, following the resignation of George Entwistle in the wake of the Newsnight broadcast that did not name any individual but led to Internet speculation, which incorrectly identified Conservative Lord McAlpine in the North Wales child abuse case.
+During his time as acting director-general he oversaw the investigations into BBC management and conduct following revelations the broadcaster had known about sexual abuse by Jimmy Savile.
+Davie became chief executive officer of BBC Worldwide following the appointment of Tony Hall.
 BBC Worldwide merged with the TV-making arm of the BBC, BBC Studios, in April 2018 and Davie served as both the Chief Executive of BBC Studios and a Director globally.

-He was awarded a CBE in 2018, for services to international trade.
+He was appointed a Commander of the Order of the British Empire (CBE) in the 2018 Birthday Honours for services to international trade.
 In 2019 he earned £642,000 and was the BBC's highest paid executive.

 In January 2020, Tony Hall announced he was resigning from the Director-General's position before the scheduled end of his tenure.
 In May 2020, Davie was one of four candidates shortlisted to succeed Hall in the position.
 On 5 June 2020, it was announced he would become the corporation's seventeenth Director-General from 1 September.